 Titanium material is non-reactive, non-toxic, and biocompatible.
 Consequently, it is used in making products that are compatible with the body.
 This includes prosthetics, body implants and jewelry.
 It is also an ideal product for making products used in food processing.

 Titanium and its alloys have a lesser thermal expansion than materials such as aluminum, ferrous, nickel and copper alloys.
 The low thermal expansion coefficient is responsible for its better interface compatibility with other materials such as ceramics and glass.
 It also minimizes the warping and fatigue effect.

 Titanium material has many advantages.
 Consequently, it is suitable for making products employed in different scenarios.
 Below are the pros of making use of titanium prototyping.

 Titanium material is one of the strongest and most durable metals on Earth.
-For those into chemistry, it has the highest strength to density ratio in the periodic table.
+For those in chemistry, it has the highest strength-to-density ratio in the periodic table.
 This means that even though it has huge strength, it has a complementing density.
 Therefore, you see titanium material being applicable in making lightweight but sturdy products.

-Unlike some materials such as steel used in rapid prototyping, titanium has a natural anti-corrosion and anti-rust property.
+Unlike some materials such as steel used in rapid prototyping, titanium has a natural anti-corrosion and anti-rust properties.
 Consequently, it is applicable in making products used in harsh environmental conditions.
-This is because titanium doesn’t oxidise in water and oxygen which are the necessary factors that lead to corrosion and rust.
+This is because titanium doesn’t oxidize in water and oxygen which are the necessary factors that lead to corrosion and rust.

 Cons of Using Titanium in Rapid Prototyping

-Titanium material also has many disadvantages, which reduces its use in rapid prototyping or industrial applications.
+Titanium material also has many disadvantages, which reduce its use in rapid prototyping or industrial applications.
 Below are a few cons associated with titanium material.

 · Difficulty In Casting